 If you want frantic action and an endless supply of Nintendo fan service, look no further than Super Smash Bros. for Nintendo 3DS.
 Gaming's biggest characters are here (along with a few of the more obscure) - Mario, Sonic, Link, Mega Man, Samus Aran, Little Mac, Pac-Man, Donkey Kong, Pikachu, and dozens of others - all duking it out in stages based on hit Nintendo properties.

-If you've played any previous game in this series, you know the drill: whittle down your opponents with standard attacks and special moves, then send 'em flying off the stage!
-Naturally, you can play the game solo, or you can fight in matches with up to four players either locally or online.
+If you've played any previous game in this series, you know the drill: whittle down your opponents with standard attacks and special moves, then send 'em flying off the stage.
+Naturally, you can play the game solo, or you can fight in matches with up to four players either locally or online., which makes it a fantastic addition to every player's library.

 Bravely Second: End Layer